 It is important to act quickly, though.
 Tennessee’s statute of limitations only allows one year from the date of an accident to file a personal injury lawsuit.

-Call the Law Offices of Ogle, Elrod & Baril, PLLC, Today for Help With Your Brain Injury Claim.
+Call OEB Law, PLLC, Today for Help With Your Brain Injury Claim.

-If you or a loved one suffered a brain injury because of someone else’s negligence, contact the Law Offices of Ogle, Elrod & Baril, PLLC, and get the help you need.
+If you or a loved one suffered a brain injury because of someone else’s negligence, contact OEB Law, PLLC, and get the help you need.
 We accept cases on a contingency fee basis, so you do not pay for our services unless we achieve a favorable outcome for your claim.
 Call us today at 865-546-1111.